rticommunity/rticonnextdds-connector/README.rst

 This is an experimental RTI product.
 As such we do offer support through the `RTI Community
 Forum <https://community.rti.com/forums/technical-questions>`__ where
 fellow users and RTI engineers can help you.
-We'd love your feedback.
+We’d love your feedback.

 Documentation
 ~~~~~~~~~~~~~

 We do not have much documentation yet.
 But we promise you: if you look
-at the examples you'll see that is very easy to use our connector.
+at the examples you’ll see that is very easy to use our connector.

 For an overview of the API in JavaScript check this
 `page <examples/nodejs/README.md>`__.
 For the Python version visit this
 `one <examples/python/README.md>`__.

 We have documentation on how to access the data sample fields in Section
-6.4 'Data Access API' of the `RTI Prototyper Getting Started
+6.4 ‘Data Access API’ of the `RTI Prototyper Getting Started
 Guide <https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf>`__

 Getting started with nodejs